Homes For Sale In Orlando FL By The Corcoran Connection

 The city’s potential has only begun to be realized.
 All told, more than one million additional square feet of construction has been announced for the downtown business district.

-Downtown Orlando is more than just business.
-Charming, high-quality neighborhoods located close by and a vital nightlife give the city a cosmopolitan flavor within a close-knit community.
+Charming, high-quality neighborhoods located close by and a vital nightlife gives the city a cosmopolitan flavor within a close-knit community.
 Golf Course Communities and Retirement Communities, as well as “old-fashioned” quaint small towns in the Metro Orlando area, are also growing and add to the diversity.

 The Orange County Convention Center, located on International Drive, now has 2.1 million square feet of exhibit space, making it the 2nd largest convention center in the U.S. 25 minutes east of the Orlando International Airport and located directly across the street from the Peabody Orlando Hotel.